-- Writing Guides and Resources - provides writing resources for students and teaching resources for faculty.
+- Writing Guides and Resources - provide writing resources for students and teaching resources for faculty.
 Learn about disciplinary writing, argument and organization, citation, grammar and punctuation, and more.

-- Grad Writing - videos and slides on a range of topics including avoiding plagiarism, punctuation, and paraphrasing focusing on advance graduate-level writers.
+- Workshop Recordings and Slides - videos and slides on a range of topics including avoiding plagiarism, punctuation, and paraphrasing focusing on advance graduate-level writers.

-- U of S Professors on Writing - Short videos from U of S professors sharing advice on a wide range of writing topics.
+- USask Professors on Writing - Short videos from USask professors sharing advice on a wide range of writing topics.

 Other Writing Help on Campus